muon-data/muon/README.md

 ### Schema

-A **schema** is a document template with all values containing types.
-It can either be separate or prepended to a document.
+A **schema** is a template with all values containing *types*.
+It can either be separate or prepended to a MuON file.
 In either case, it begins and ends with a line of three colons.

 ```
 :::